chengtan9907/ReviewMT/README.md

 - `train_month`
   - Nature's dataset allows you to split training and test data sets by month.

+## Make the Mixed(with ICLR and NC) dataset

+- Of course, you can mix the ICLR and NC datasets to get better results. **As long as you have finished the steps of making ICLR and NC datasets.**

+- There are no specific tools for concatenating the datasets in this project.In fact, all you need to do is write a very simple script to process the datasets you obtained in the previous two sections. **For merging data, there are options in the later Finetune and Merge steps.**

 ## Finetune

 - Llama Factory is a project designed to make it very easy to fine-tune large models.
 Let's see how we can use the Llama Factory to fine-tune LLM using the dataset we created earlier.

 ### Model Fine-tuning Configuration File

-- The file links here all point to the fine-tuning configuration file for the ICLR dataset; Nature's configuration files are found in `configs/nature_finetune/`
+- The file links here all point to the fine-tuning configuration file for the ICLR dataset; Nature's configuration files are found in `configs/nature_finetune/`.
+- We also provide a fine-tuned configuration file that mixes the two current datasets (ICLR and NC) together.
+They can be found in `configs/mixed_finetune/`.

 |   Model   |                      Configuration File                      |
 | :-------: | :----------------------------------------------------------: |